When: Tuesday 3/18/14, 6:30pm

 Panelists: Dr Reno Charette, Dr Elena Petroska, Dr Xia Chao

-Panelist: Dr Reno Charette, Director, MSUB American Indian Outreach, Instructor of Native American Studies
+Panelist: Dr Reno Charette, Director, MSUB American Indian Outreach, Instructor of American Indian and Indigenous Studies

 Topic: "The Evolution of Indian Education: A Story of 6 Generations"